Fast Graph Generation via Autoregressive Noisy Filtration Modeling: Autoregressive Noisy Filtration Modeling

 In contrast to existing autoregressive graph generators~\citep{you2018graphrnn,lia2019gran,goyal2020graphgen,bacciu2020edgebased,kong2023grapharm}, \emph{our model introduces a key innovation: the ability to generate non-monotonic graph sequences.} This means it can both add and delete edges.
 We argue that this capability is crucial for mitigating error accumulation during sampling (i.e., exposure bias).
 Consider, for instance, the task of generating tree structures.
 If a cycle is inadvertently introduced into an intermediate graph $\tilde{G}_t$ (where $t < T$), traditional autoregressive approaches would be unable to rectify this error.
 Our model, however, can potentially delete the appropriate edges in subsequent timesteps, thus recovering from such mistakes.
 The noise augmentation approach from Sec.~\ref{subsec:noise-augmentation-of-filtrations} exposes \method to such erroneous transitions during training.
 We show empirically in Sec.~\ref{subsec:ablations} that this augmentation substantially improves performance.

 \paragraph{Input Node Representations.} The initialization of node representations is a crucial step preceding the forward pass through the mixer architecture above.
 We compute initial node representations from positional and structural features in a similar fashion as~\citet{vignac2023digress}.
 Moreover, we add learned positional embeddings based on a node ordering derived from the filtration function.
-We refer to Appendix~\ref{appendix:node-individualization} for further details.
+We refer to \cref{appendix:node-individualization} for further implementational details and to \cref{appendix:additional-ablations} for ablations of the node ordering.

 \paragraph{Asymptotic Complexity.} We provide a detailed analysis of the asymptotic runtime complexity of our method in Appendix~\ref{appendix:complexity-analysis}.
 Asymptotically, \method's complexity of sampling a graph with $N$ nodes is $\mathcal{O}(T^2N + TN^3)$, where we recall that $T$ denotes the number of filtration steps.
 Although cubic in the number of nodes, we found that the efficiency of \method is largely driven by our ability to use a small $T$ ($T \leq 32$), while diffusion-based models generally require a much larger number of iterations.